netojose/south-america-chatbot/README.md

 # To do

 - Improve the modal (add autofocus on the first modal element and avoid focus on elements behind of modal) or use a third-party modal (I already have a modal component [published on npm](https://www.npmjs.com/package/@netojose/react-modal)).
-For this test, I have chosen to create a modal, just to explore more React features (like portal), and the communication between some components.
+For this test, I have chosen to create a modal, just to explore more React features (like portal), and the communication between some components, giving more code to be analized.
 - Write intgration tests for testing all process (I like to use [Cypress](https://www.cypress.io/)).
 - On unit tests, test components that haven't been tested yet.
 - Write stores on Storybook.